At Testlio, we are looking at various performance indicators for every tester. We are constantly looking at qualities and skills such as:

 - Reliability - This shows how reliable a tester is and is calculated based on how many test cycles or tasks you have accepted, and in how many test cycles or task lists you have actually participated.
 If you have accepted a test cycle and never showed up, this can be considered as unreliable.

-- Being late - This shows how well you time your task lists and is calculated based on time you submit your tasks in comparison to the due date.
+- Timeliness - This shows how well you time your task lists and is calculated based on time you submit your tasks in comparison to the due date.
 Testers who are often late may be receiving less projects unless negotiated with Test Leads and QA managers for specific reasons why tasks have been submitted late.

 - Content Quality - This is how well you structure your steps to reproduce and expected and actual results.
 A lot is to do with how well the sentences are structured grammatically and how easy it is for others to reproduce or follow.